 Innovative Programs (CSEP): Innovative programs that address commercial sexual exploitation but do not fit neatly into the other eligible activities.
-This may include a combination of approaches such as addressing risk and protective factors for victimization or perpetration; prevention education; civil enforcement; and other efforts to disrupt the market for commercial sex.
+This may include a combination of approaches such as addressing risk and protective factors for victimization or perpetration; prevention education; civil enforcement; outreach and service provision to high risk populations; and other efforts to disrupt the market for commercial sex.